ioccc-src/winner/2018/ferguson/README.md

 monkey; I thought the monkey had it too easy: unlike his limited keyboard I have (besides space) every character in the ASCII range **`0<=126`** that **`isprint()`** returns non-zero except that only capital letters are included;
-the file *`prog-simple.c`* has a slightly smaller keyboard.
+the file [prog.alt.c](prog.alt.c) has a slightly smaller keyboard.
 There are some additional features I have added (including two Easter eggs); amongst others: ability to change the target string and maximum length.
 See **[How it works](#how)**, **[Hints](#hints)** and **[How to build](#build)** for